 Round 2: Features – Winner Quickbooks/Xero (tie)

-Few freelancers will need more advanced features such as multi-currency support or departmental tracking and so the lack of different methods is not necessarily a disadvantage.
+FreeAgent offers the least features of the four providers, however, this probably reflects the fact that it is designed with freelancer accounting in mind.
+Few freelancers will need more advanced features such as multi-currency support or departmental tracking and so the lack of different methods is not necessarily a disadvantage here.

 Round 3 – Support – Winner FreeAgent

 If you have a question, or get stuck using the software, you hope that there is easy and accessible support available to come to your rescue!
 Although as accountants we should know everything about accounts, but we do not always know everything about accounting software, so we have to sometimes access support as well from time to time, so this is an important aspect for us and the clients we work with.